This missionary has completed service. Her advance number will remain active until December 31, 2019.

 Mary Randall (Zigbuo) Mantor is a missionary with the General Board of Global Ministries of The United Methodist Church serving as health project manager for the Liberia Episcopal Area.
 She is based in Monrovia, Liberia.

 Mary has served for 29 years in Liberia.
 A career missionary, Mary and her late husband, Herbert, worked for 20 years in Liberia.
 After his death, she came home to the United States, but in 2014 voluntarily returned to Liberia in response to the Ebola epidemic.
 For six months, she worked with the Liberia Church’s Board of Health and church leadership in equipping congregations and families to deal with the health crisis.

 Today, Mary works with the health board and the Liberian conference’s Department of Connectional Ministries in the areas of capacity building, financial management, and healthcare planning.
 Special emphasis is on Ganta Hospital, which serves a population of 65,000 people as a referral hospital in northeastern Liberia.

-Mary Zigbuo and her late husband, Herbert, were missionaries in Liberia for more than 20 years, Mary working in the areas of educational, health, and social-welfare ministries.
-In 2010, she returned home to North Carolina, where for two years she served as a “circles coach” in the Circles of Hope program in Anson County (Western North Carolina Annual Conference).
-Based in Wadesboro, this program was a pilot project through the Ministries with the Poor focus area of The United Methodist Church.
+While back in the US for four years (2010–2014), she served for two years as a “Circles Coach” in the Circles of Hope program in Anson County (Western North Carolina Annual Conference).
+Based in Wadesboro, this program was a pilot project through the Ministry with the Poor focus area of The United Methodist Church.
 Circles of Hope endeavors to provide the people of Anson County with the knowledge, relationships, and resources to achieve economic stability.

 Beware of internet property rental scams and other similar scams using missionary names.